lokeshramchand-ctrl/NasaSpace2024/README.md

 ![Orbex Logo](./images/earth.png)

-Wellcome to **Orbex**, your gateway to the stars! *Orbex* is an interactive, kid-friendly mobile app that brings space exploration to life through stunning animations, educational content, fun puzzles, and real-time AI-powered insights.
+Welcome to **Orbex**, your gateway to the stars! *Orbex* is an interactive, kid-friendly mobile app that brings space exploration to life through stunning animations, educational content, fun puzzles, and real-time AI-powered insights.
 Designed for young learners and space enthusiasts, *Orbex* combines modern technologies like **Firebase** and **Gemini AI** to create an immersive educational experience.

 ## Table of Contents
 - [Overview](#overview)